Diamond Head (British band): Canterbury

 Once the two-week UK tour was over, they were told to start writing the next album.
 The band tried a more experimental sounding follow-up to Borrowed Time, tentatively titled Making Music which was re-named Canterbury in 1983.
 Using top engineer Mike Shipley at an expensive London studio, called Battery in Willesden, put immense pressure on the band.
 Scott struggled to adapt to this new level of scrutiny and was fired, after completing just six drum tracks in three weeks.
 Then once all the bass parts had been recorded, Kimberley also quit Diamond Head.
 The album now fell to Harris and Tatler to finish causing the former to almost have a nervous breakdown.
 The initial success of the album was stalled as the first 20,000 copies suffered vinyl pressing problems, causing the LP to jump.
 It made number 32 in the UK Albums Chart, and it was noted that the album cost more to make but sold less.
-Diamond Head were invited to open that year's Monsters of Rock Festival and, for the first time, toured Europe as special guests of Black Sabbath.
+Diamond Head were invited to open that year's Monsters of Rock festival and, for the first time, toured Europe as special guests of Black Sabbath.
 On 1 January 1984, MCA did not pick up the option for a third album.

 1984 to 2000

 In early 1984, Diamond Head did an 18-date UK tour which lost money.
 Harris and Tatler continued to write together, and in October/November, Diamond Head re-convened in a purpose-built studio in Stambermill, West Midlands, to record their next album.
 It was never finished, and the band fell apart in early 1985.
 Tatler took over the running of the studio called RPK while Harris signed a solo deal with Pete Winkelman's new label I Major Records.
 This culminated in Harris and Robin George making an expensive album together under the name Notorious.
 In 1990, Winkelman encouraged Harris to make another Diamond Head record and so put him and Tatler back in touch after a long break.
 The band did two UK tours, and eventually, Death and Progress was released in June 1993, featuring guest contributions by Tony Iommi of Black Sabbath and Dave Mustaine of Megadeth.
 However, the reunion was short lived as they were on the verge of splitting up as soon as the record was released.
-The last gig Diamond Head played was at Milton Keynes Bowl opening for Metallica.
+The last gig Diamond Head played was at Milton Keynes Bowl opening for Metallica (playing before Megadeth).
 Towards the end of 1992, Harris grew dissatisfied with the album and Tatler and wanted to move on.
 Winkelman tried to broker a deal with RCA records for a 'new' band that would feature a new line-up.
-They performed one gig in Northampton under the name Magnetic AKA, but a deal failed to materialize, and it all fell apart.
+They performed one gig in Northampton under the name Magnetic AKA, but a deal failed to materialise, and it all fell apart.